Top 10 Jobs for People Who Hate Working in an Office

 Projected Growth Rate, 2014 - 24: 12 percent

 How to Become a Computer Support Specialist: Some employers prefer a bachelor’s degree, but the most important qualification for this job is simply to know what you’re doing.
-An associate’s or even a few additional classes in addition to a high school diploma might be enough.
+An associate’s degree or even a few additional classes in addition to a high school diploma might be enough.

 10. Customer Service Representative

-Probably the job pictured first when people say “work-from-home job,” customer service representative has a lot to recommend it.
+Probably the job pictured first when people say “work-from-home job,” customer service representative has a lot of pros to recommend it.
 It doesn’t require a lot of education and training, and as mentioned, often allows telecommuting.
 While dealing with the public might be a bit of a grind in the long-term, this role could be the perfect short-term gig for the right person.

 Median Annual Salary: $36,274